 If the rural carrier examination basic scores of all the affected RCAs are not readily accessible at the local or district office of the affected RCAs, the RCAs will be advised and given ten (10) days to produce record of their rural carrier examination basic scores.
 If submitted after ten (10) days, the score will be considered unavailable.
-If scores are available for all affected RCAs, the employees' rural carrier examination basic scores will be used to break the tie.
-The RCAs will be placed on the seniority list in order of rural carrier examination basic score from highest to lowest.
+If scores are available for all affected RCAs, the employees' rural carrier examination basic scores will be placed on the seniority list in order of rural carrier examination basic score from highest to lowest.